 Course overview

-Developed in consultation with industry, this unique combined degree gives you access to professional networks and teaching staff who are highly experienced in their field.
+Developed in consultation with industry, this unique double degree gives you access to professional networks and teaching staff who are highly experienced in their field.
 Coupled with invaluable opportunities for discipline-specific work placements, you can be confident you will graduate with the practical knowledge, skills and expertise employers look for.

 The construction management component of this course provides you with a well-rounded set of skills that can be applied in a range of practical settings.
-Topics you will cover will include:
+Topics you will cover include:

 - building economics and law